Taking Action and Intervention

 1 – Day – Letter and/or Phone call to family

 3 – Month – Conference with Family

-5 – Month – School may file petition in court, enter an attendance agreement and/or refer to Community Truancy Board
+5 – Month – School may file petition in court, enter an attendance agreement and/or refer to Community Engagement Board

 7 – Month – School must file petition in court

 10 – Year – School must file petition in court

 We use a multi-tiered program of interventions:

 School Engagement workshops are informational sessions that provide an opportunity for families to hear about the law and reasons to engage in school.
 It allows for parents to talk with other parents and students with other students in a guided conversation.
 This is the opportunity for families to make a plan of action and ask for specific help from the District to ensure no further absences.

 - Community Engagement Board

 The Community Engagement Board (CEB) seeks to address the problem of truancy through the collaboration of school, court and community resource providers.
 Community volunteers serve on panels that interview students and their parents in an effort to identify reasons for the student’s failure to attend school.
 The board makes recommendations to the students, their parents and the District intended to improve the student’s attendance record and support the student in making such a change.
 There is a fixed panel of four to six volunteers assigned to a week of the month to meet with a new family and to follow up and review the progress of previously seen students.
 The panel meets with new students and their family for an hour of focused time.
 These meetings are held every Wednesday from 4:00-5:30 p.m. and four to eight families are served a week, one at a time.
 The CEB works with students from the entire District in grades K-12 with attendance issues.
 The majority of the truancy cases seen are of middle and high school students.
 However, in recent years, the Board has begun to focus on elementary school students with excessive tardies and/or absences to prevent a pattern from developing as they transition into middle or high school.
 This level of intervention mostly involves the parents more so than the student.